eclipsesource/tabris-js/doc/faq.md

 ### My app builds correctly when using "debug", but fails in release mode.
 What can I do?

 Make sure that you have downloaded the right certificate and provisioning profile from [developer.apple.com](https://developer.apple.com).
 The certificate should be for "Production" use and the provisioning profile for "Distribution".
 Then upload the provisioning profile with the corresponding p12 file at [tabrisjs.com](https://tabrisjs.com).

-## Windows-specific Questions

-### How do I connect to a localhost/127.0.0.1 URL?

-Windows apps need a special permission to enable loopback addresses.
-It's explained [in the Windows article](../latest/windows-support.md) how to do this.

-### How can I submit my app to the Windows Store?

-See "Building an App" in the [in the Windows article](../latest/windows-support.md).